CLERK OF COURT & COMPTROLLER

 The Clerk may issue full or partial refunds of subscription fees if the termination is not the result of an act of noncompliance by the subscriber.

-To subscribe to the Official Records web-subscription service, begin by clicking here to download a copy of the Subscription Agreement for Electronic Access to Official Records.
-Mail the completed, notarized, agreement with your check made payable to the Clerk of the Circuit Court to the following address:
+To subscribe to the Official Records web-subscription service, download the Subscription Agreement for Electronic Access to Official Records.
+Mail the completed, notarized agreement with your check (made payable to Clerk of the Circuit Court) to the following address:

 Redaction of Confidential Information From Images in the Official Records Under Section 119.071 of the Florida Statutes.